TJ's Custom Gunworks

 Q: What work would YOU recommend for my pistol ?

-A: I would start with a "Level 1 Package" (Typically $395) ( my Level 1 Package includes all the Action work & internal smoothing, a TJ stainless short rounded trigger (Sig 220, 225, 226, 228, 229) or customizing your existing trigger by rounding-radiusing-polishing (re-shaping it to be much more ergonomic and have a nice smooth silver finish), a throat & polish of the feed ramp & barrel to ensure a high level of feeding reliability, and fit & polish the extractor (to enhance case extraction as well as reduce the chance of extractor breakage).
+A: On Sig's or other DA autos, I would start with a "Level 1 Package" (Typically $399 =s/h) ( my Level 1 Package includes all the Action work & internal smoothing, a TJ stainless short rounded trigger (Sig 220, 225, 226, 228, 229, 245) or customizing your existing trigger by rounding-radiusing-polishing (re-shaping it to be much more ergonomic and have a nice smooth silver finish), a throat & polish of the feed ramp & barrel to ensure a high level of feeding reliability, and fit & polish the extractor (to enhance case extraction as well as reduce the chance of extractor breakage).

-I would also recommend my stainless steel hex grip screws (for Sig pistols) ($10),
+Also I recommend my stainless steel hex grip screws (for Sig pistols) ($15-$25),

-Highlight the front sight in DayGlo (stock sights or night sights, same price $10),
+Highlight the front sight in a bright DayGlo (stock sights or night sights, same price $15), Super GritGrip tape $35, Polish barrel round & tip $25*.

-If you carry the gun concealed I would definitely recommend "bobbing" the hammer ($75) (making it mandatory D.A.O. on the FIRST shot) or possibly if you still want to be able to cock the hammer manually, a semi bob ($125) (helps eliminate snagging when drawing from clothing), and if you do not have night sights already I recommend getting a set of Meprolight night sights ( Typically $145 - Sig ). ( All + S/H ($39 )
+If you carry the gun concealed I would definitely recommend "bobbing" the hammer ($75) (making it mandatory D.A.O. on the FIRST shot) or possibly if you still want to be able to cock the hammer manually, a semi bob ($125) (helps eliminate snagging when drawing from clothing), and if you do not have night sights already I recommend getting a set of Tritium night sights ( Typically $185 - Sig ). ( All + S/H $$$ )

-Finish?
-If you like silver, Satin Hard Chrome finish is my favorite, or if you prefer a non-reflective finish I recommend my Black Teflon.
+If you want Re-finishing / plating...
+If you like silver, Satin Hard Chrome finish with matte frame is my personal favorite, or if you prefer a non-reflective finish I recommend my Black Teflon, or I can coat your gun in Duracoat which comes in hundreds of colors or a speckle or camo.

 Q: Will your "Short" trigger really make the reach to the trigger closer ?